 NEET Chemistry is divided into three sections, namely, Physical, Organic and Inorganic Chemistry.
 Compared to Biology and Physics, Chemistry is considered to be the most scoring section.
 If prepared thoroughly, chemistry can help students to secure a meritorious position in the exam.
 Out of a total 720 marks (180 questions), NEET Chemistry comprises 180 marks (45 Questions).
 Therefore, it is essential for students to prepare well for the Chemistry section.

-In NEET 2017 question paper there were a total of 16 difficult, 15 moderate, and 14 easy level questions.
+In NEET 2020 question paper, there were a total of 9 challenging, 22 moderate, and 14 easy level questions.
 Overall, the difficulty curve of questions asked in NEET Chemistry was between easy and moderate.
-A foolproof preparation strategy can help students to easily extract maximum marks from this subject.
+A foolproof preparation strategy can help students easily extract maximum marks from this section.

 NEET Chemistry Important Topics

-Based on the last few years of question paper analysis, we have figured out the most important topics of Chemistry from where the questions are generally asked.
+Based on the last few years’ question paper analysis, we have figured out the most important topics of Chemistry, from where the questions are generally asked.
 These are as listed below:

 |Organic Chemistry||Inorganic Chemistry||Physical Chemistry|